NotTimTam/jtf/SYNTAX.md

 ## Top-Level Object

 -   The top-most object in the document **must** contain the following keys:
+    -   "data": An object representing the tabular data.
+    -   "style": An array containing global CSS style definitions.
+-   The top-most object in the document **can** contain the following keys, but will be considered valid without them:
+    -   "createdAt": An ISO 8601 conforming [date-time string](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-date-time-string-format) indicating the date/time the file was created on.
+    -   "updatedAt": An ISO 8601 conforming [date-time string](https://tc39.es/ecma262/multipage/numbers-and-dates.html#sec-date-time-string-format) indicating the date/time the file was last updated on.
+    -   "metadata": An object containing several details about the origin/ownership of the document:
+        -   "author": A string indicating the name of the document's author.
+        -   "title": A string indicating the title of the document, which can differ from the file name.
         -   "jtf": A string representing the JTF standard version being implemented in the file.
-    -   "data": An object representing the tabular data.
-    -   "style": An array containing CSS style definitions.

 ## `jtf` String